Skip to content

 If you receive a warning in eSpatial that your territories are "too complex" to save, this means that there are too many vertices (boundary nodes or edges) in the alignment identified in the error message.
 The causes of this are likely to be as follows:

-• Many isolated areas e.g. alignment is made up of independent disperse zip codes
+• Many isolated areas - the alignment is made up of independent dispersed zip codes

-• Disjoint territories e.g. A single territory is spread across a country and is not in a single geographic area.
+• Disjointed territories - A single territory is spread across a country and is not in a single geographic area.

-• Many gaps/holes in a territory e.g. Territory has many areas in the middle of the territory that are allocated to another territory or unassigned.
+• Gaps/holes in a territory - A territory has areas in the middle of the territory that are allocated to another territory or unassigned.

 Steps to resolve this